Nes-cmd/Ecommerce/README.md

 ### Product Editor for admin
 <img src="public/intro/admin.png">

-### Example for The clients whoneed E-commerce website with laravel and livewire
+### Example for The clients who need E-commerce website with laravel and livewire